#619 – Willie meet again, Bilbo

 Legal

-The review featured in this episode is a modified version of the work done by the team at Memory Alpha.
-It is released under a CC-BY-NC licence.
-That means you can use it, transform it, and redistribute it as long as you give appropriate credits to us and Memory Alpha.
-That also mean you can’t use it for commercial business.
+The review featured in this episode is a modified version of the work done by the team at Memory Alpha and is released under a CC-BY-NC licence, which means you can use it, transform it, and redistribute it as long as you give appropriate credits to us and Memory Alpha, and you don’t use it for commercial business.

-The rest of this episode is released under a CC-BY-SA licence.
-That means you can do pretty much whatever you want with it, as long as you credit us as the original authors.
-If you publish something based on this episode, you have to release it under the same license.
+The rest of this episode is released under a CC-BY-SA licence, which means you can do pretty much whatever you want with it, as long as you credit us as the original authors.
+If you publish something based on this episode, then you have to release it under the same license.

-The post The Last Outpost appeared first on Tea, Earl Grey, Hot !.
+The post The Battle appeared first on Tea, Earl Grey, Hot !.

-This week on The Bugcast: we have a collective rant about the UK Government’s handling of the Coronavirus crisis, and moan that England lacks its own Parliament, plus 8 pieces of great Creative Commons music!
+This week on The Bugcast: we talk about the latest easing of the lockdown restrictions, we discuss whether we are erasing history, and we play 8 pieces of great Creative Commons and independent music!

 Songs played